edneville/ripcalc/README.md

 192.168.1.0/24 name=lan\0owner=build\0service=web
 ```

+The `--makethymecdb` argument will download ASN information from thyme.apnic.net and build that into a `cdb` file, or you can make your own.
+I find the data from thyme perfect for my needs, but this is the internet and geo-IP, please don't rely on geo-IP being accurate.

-Files can be made using `--makecdb`, the stdin should be in the format of:
+Files can also be made using `--makecdb`, the stdin should be in the format of:

 ```
 2600:3c0f:25::/48,ASNDESC=AKAMAI-LINODE-AP Akamai Connected Cloud,ASNCC=SG,ASN=2600:3c0f:25::/48,NET=63949